Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the Department of Energy at Los Alamos National Laboratory through the Laboratory-Directed Research and Development Program LANL-LDRD grant \#20170103DR.
-J.D.H. acknowledges support from the LANL LDRD program office Grant Number \# 20180621ECR.
-This work was supported in part by the National Science Foundation under the Grant No. 1522751.
+This work was funded by the Department of Energy at Los Alamos National Laboratory through the Laboratory-Directed Research and Development Program LANL LDRD grant \#20170103DR.
+J.D.H. and M.R.S. acknowledges support from the LANL LDRD program office Grant Number \#20180621ECR.
+Los Alamos National Laboratory is operated by Triad National Security, L.L.C., for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).